Kagoshima 鹿児島

 Kagoshima is easily visited in about two days.
 The town has many points of interest, in addition to sampling the local food and shopping in its covered alleys.

 A must-see for tourists visiting Kagoshima.
 To reach the small island of Sakurajima and get close to the volcano, you can take a ferry from the port for 150 yen (about €1.20 or $1.30), which will take you to Sakurajima port in 15 minutes.
-Once there, you can either rent a car, a bicycle or take a tour bus around the island.
-There is a scenic point high up on the island which offers a beautiful view.
+Once there, you can either rent a car, a bicycle, or take a tour bus around the island.
+There is a scenic point high up on the island that offers a beautiful view.

 A beautiful garden by the water with a view of the volcano.
 Built in 1658, the garden used to be the villa of the Shimazu clan.
 The Shôko Shûsei-kan Museum is also located within the park.